mui/material-ui/docs/src/pages/guides/typescript/typescript-pt.md

 ## Uso da propriedade `component`

-Material-UI permite que você substitua o nó raiz de um componente através de uma propriedade `component`.
+Many Material-UI components allow you to replace their root node via a `component` prop, this will be detailed in the component's API documentation.
 For example, a Button's root node can be replaced with a React Router's Link, and any additional props that are passed to Button, such as `to`, will be spread to the Link component.
 For a code example concerning Button and react-router-dom checkout [these demos](/guides/composition/#routing-libraries).

 Nem todos os componentes suportam totalmente qualquer tipo de componente que você passe.
 Se você encontrar algum componente que rejeita sua propriedade `component` no TypeScript por favor abra um issue.
 Há um esforço contínuo para corrigir isso fazendo com que a propriedade component seja genérica.